-The increase in the barn owl population over the last 21 years has been acknowledged by 'The state of the UK's birds 2016' Report, by downgrading it from the 'Amber List' in 2015 to the 'Green List' in 2016 (Eaton et al., 2015).
-This Report considers the status of UK breeding and non-breeding birds in the UK, taking into consideration the results from annual, periodic and one-off surveys and monitoring studies, such as those conducted by the BTO, which have reported a 217% increase in population size between 1995 and 2015 (Hayhow et al., 2017).
+An increase in the barn owl population over the last 21 years has been acknowledged by 'The state of the UK's birds 2016' Report, by downgrading barn owls from the 'Amber List' in 2015 to the 'Green List' in 2016 (Eaton et al., 2015).

 Two extreme years for barn owls were the breeding seasons of 2013 and 2014.
 The month of March 2013 was the coldest reported since 1962 and, during that month, numbers of dead barn owls reported to the BTO's ringing scheme were about three times above normal.
-With nest occupancy estimated to be below 72% of the 'all-years' average, 2013 was considered to be one of the worst barn owl breeding seasons since 1958 (Shawyer, 2015b).
+With nest occupancy estimated to be below 72% of the 'all-years' average, 2013 was considered to be one of the worst barn owl breeding seasons since 1958 (Shawyer, 2015^b).

 The mild winter of 2013-14 was followed by an early spring and one of the warmest summers on record.
-Subsequently, 2014 became a peak year for small mammals, and in spite of the low breeding productivity during the summer of 2013 and higher than average barn owl mortality in the winter of 2013 and 2014, both nest occupancy and breeding productivity in many areas was especially high in 2014 (Shawyer, 2015a; Barn Owl Trust, 2017).
-The estimated 9,000 pairs that attempted to breed in 2014, with most traditionally-used nests sites occupied by breeding birds, provided a reliable UK population estimate for the species at that time (Shawyer, 2014).
+2014 was a peak year for small mammals, and in spite of the low nest site occupancy and poor breeding productivity during the summer of 2013 and higher than average barn owl mortality in the winter of 2013 and 2014, both nest occupancy and breeding productivity in many areas was especially high in 2014 (Shawyer, 2015^a; Barn Owl Trust, 2017).
+The estimated 9,000 pairs that attempted to breed in 2014, with most traditionally-used nests sites occupied by breeding birds, was considered to provide a reliable UK population estimate for the species at that time (Shawyer, 2014).

-With such marked annual fluctuations in the barn owl breeding population, nest occupancy and productivity data in any one year are unlikely to provide an accurate reflection of the actual barn owl breeding population.
+With such marked annual fluctuations, nest occupancy and productivity, data in any one year are unlikely to provide an accurate reflection of the actual barn owl breeding population.
 The most recent surveys now use a standardised methodology that is conducted over several consecutive years, using the most productive years to estimate population size.

-Overall, 2015 was a poor breeding season for barn owls in the UK, although not as bad as that of 2013 (Shawyer, 2015b); while 2016 and 2017 were a better breeding seasons, primarily as a result of repeat and second nesting attempts, following in both years a highly productive June and July (Shawyer, 2017; Shawyer, 2018b).
-The 2018 breeding season in the UK was generally poor when compared with 2017 (Shawyer, 2019), with below average nest occupancy and below average brood size (Barn Owl Trust, 2020).
-The reasons for these year to year fluctuations in breeding success are discussed in later sections of this report, and in annual reports from organisations such as the Barn Owl Trust (e.g. Barn Owl Trust, 2020).
+Overall, 2015 was a poor breeding season for barn owls in the UK, although not as bad as that of 2013 (Shawyer, 2015^b); while 2016 and 2017 were better, primarily as a result of repeat and second nesting attempts, following in both years a highly productive June and July (Shawyer, 2017; Shawyer, 2018^a).
+The 2018 breeding season in the UK was generally poor when compared with 2017 (Shawyer, 2018^b), with below average nest occupancy and below average brood size (Barn Owl Trust, 2020).
+The 2019 breeding season was generally good, with nest occupancy above average; while 2020 was a poor year for barn owls (Shawyer, 2021), with nest occupancy down by 8.5% and brood size down by 14% when compared with the average for previous years (Barn Owl Trust, 2022).